idaholab/moose/framework/doc/content/syntax/Debug/index.md

 The `[Debug]` input file block is designed to contain options to enable debugging tools for a simulation.
 For example, the input file snippet below demonstrates how to enable the material property debugging tool.
-A complete list of the available options is provided in [#debug-params].
+A complete list of the available options is provided below.

 !listing show_material_props_debug.i block=Debug

 !syntax parameters /Debug id=debug-params